$517 Find Cheap Flights from North America to Australia

 • How far in advance should I book a flight from North America to Australia?

-To get a below-average price on a flight from North America to Australia, you should book around 8 weeks before departure, which saves you about 9% compared to booking last-minute.
-For the absolute cheapest price, our data suggests you should book 26 weeks before departure.
+To get a below-average price on the flight from North America to Australia, you should book around 1 week before departure.
+For the absolute cheapest price, our data suggests you should book 21 weeks before departure.

 • How many cities have direct flights to Australia?